owenthereal/gh/README.md

 ## Installation

-We intend to provide compiled binary forms of gh for easy installation, but we only have [pre-compiled binaries for Linux](https://drone.io/github.com/jingweno/gh/files) at the moment.
+There are [compiled binary forms of gh](https://drone.io/github.com/jingweno/gh/files) for Darwin, Linux and Windows.
-You need to have a [Go development environment](http://golang.org/doc/install) to install gh on other platforms.
+To build and install gh locally, you need to have a [Go development environment](http://golang.org/doc/install) and run:

     $ go get github.com/jingweno/gh